official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-2.md

 appears to have spread across the Administration … officials and pundits alike speculate that Cheney’s visit will be aimed at nailing the necessary support.

-[^13] Telegram 197 Washington to FCO London, 13 February 2002, ‘US/IRAQ: The Momentum Builds’.
+[^13]: Telegram 197 Washington to FCO London, 13 February 2002, ‘US/IRAQ: The Momentum Builds’.

 394

-The Report of the Iraq Inquiry“What remains unclear is how the US will handle the UN track, above all the inspection regime.
+“What remains unclear is how the US will handle the UN track, above all the inspection regime.
 The Administration’s repeated high-profile demands for inspections suggest that the US will want to issue some sort of ultimatum, but set the bar so high that Iraq will never comply in practice (Armitage [Richard Armitage,